 This study examined the relationship between race-related stress and the perception of injustice among middle-class African Americans in Chattanooga, TN.
 The racial attitudes and sociopolitical attitudes were examined as potential moderators of the relationships between race-related stress and perception outcomes concerning the perception of injustice.
 The results indicated that due to increased experiences or perceptions of racism, race-related stress was associated with worsened perceptions of injustice among middle-class African Americans.
 Generally, negative sociopolitical attitudes were related to perceiving more injustice.

 This study had implications for research and clinical practice with African Americans.
 The findings of this study will add to the literature on race-related stress and the perception of injustice and fill gaps related to the effects of the contemporary sociopolitical context.
-Social researchers were encouraged to provide research for processing current events, normalizing and validating feelings about these events, facilitating understanding and engagement with African American's perceptions concerning injustice, and exploring racial conflict while suggesting culturally appropriate interventions to promote racial reconciliation.
+Social researchers were encouraged to provide research for processing current events, normalizing and validating feelings about these events, facilitating understanding and engagement with African ’ ’American’s perceptions concerning injustice, and exploring racial conflict while suggesting culturally appropriate interventions to promote racial reconciliation.

 In Chapter One, I laid out the particulars of the research project.
 I stated the problem, the background of the problem, and the purpose and significance of the study.
 I proposed research questions and a study hypothesis to address the particulars of the research project.
 I posed a theoretical framework and operational definitions of terms.
 I made assumptions, and the scope of delimitations was set.
 Finally, limitations of the study were discussed.
 Chapter Two resulted from an extensive literature review of several sociological concepts.
-A literature review strategy was presented and explained, and the study's theoretical framework was promulgated.
+A literature review strategy was presented and explained, and the ’ ’study’s theoretical framework was promulgated.
 I identified a gap in the literature, and a plan to address the gap was discussed.
 I reiterated the need for this research.
 In chapter three, the research methodology for the research project was presented.
 The research design and procedure were presented along with the study participants and demographics.

 The IRRS-B and the PIQ were discussed as instrumentation along with the data collection process.
-I discussed data collection, data preparation, data analysis, reliability, and validity.
+I discussed data collection, preparation, analysis, reliability, and validity.
 I promulgated the ethical procedure for the research project.
 In Chapter Four, the results of the statistical analysis of the data were performed.
 Analysis data for demographics, race-related stress, and the perception of injustice were presented.
 I discussed the results of the correlational relationship in terms of positive, negative, or none.
 I presented my thoughts and reactions to this research project in Chapter Five.
 I discussed the limitations and delimitations, aspects where the data agreed and disagreed with the literature review, discussed a synthesis of the two perspectives concerning the data, and discussed implications for future study possibilities.
-Finally, I made recommendations to benefit the study population in light of the study results.
+Finally, I made recommendations to benefit the study population in light of the results.